Original research papers:

 These will be considered for publication.
 The decision to publish rests purely with the Editors-in-Chief.
 The subject matter should be within the aims and scope of the journal.
 Reports may be very brief summaries of recognised International Committee recommendations and decisions, or longer reports of relevant scientific meetings.
 Special issues containing full papers presented at a conference/workshop will also be considered.

-Circumstances relating to animal experimentation must meet the International Guiding Principles for Biomedical Research Involving Animals as issued by the Council for the International Organizations of Medical Sciences.
-They are obtainable from: Executive Secretary C.I.O.M.S., c/o WHO, Via Appia, CH-1211 Geneva 27, Switzerland, or at the following URL: http://www.cioms.ch/publications/guidelines/1985_texts_of_guidelines.htm.
-Unnecessary cruelty in animal experimentation is not acceptable to the Editors of Veterinary Immunology and Immunopathology.
+All experiments on live vertebrates must be performed in accordance with relevant institutional and national guidelines and regulations.
+They must meet the International Guiding Principles for Biomedical Research Involving Animals as issued by the Council for the International Organizations of Medical Sciences and The International Council for Laboratory Animal Science.
+They are obtainable from: Executive Secretary C.I.O.M.S., c/o WHO, Via Appia, CH-1211 Geneva 27, Switzerland, or at the following http://iclas.org/news

 All authors should have made substantial contributions to all of the following: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data, (2) drafting the article or revising it critically for important intellectual content, (3) final approval of the version to be submitted.